 What Is the Prognosis?

 There is no cure for JM yet, but with advances through research, early diagnosis, and aggressive treatment, outcomes for children with JM have continued to improve.
-JM is a heterogeneous disease, meaning that the causes, symptoms, and long-term effects will differ among children.
+JM is a heterogeneous disease, meaning the causes, symptoms, and long-term effects will differ among children.
 Some children experience a mild form of the disease and may go into medical remission within a few years of starting treatment.
 Others may have a longer seven to ten-year average course of treatment to achieve remission, and a smaller subset will follow a more chronic course that can require life-long maintenance therapies.

-Research has led to earlier diagnosis and interventions, effective treatment protocols, and increased expertise among doctors in providing medical care.
+Research has led to earlier diagnoses and interventions, effective treatment protocols, and increased expertise among doctors in providing medical care.
 The mortality rate for JM patients has plummeted to less than 3% due to this research and medical progress.
 Much of this progress has been funded by the Cure JM Foundation in our 20-year history.

-Today, many, if not most, JM children can look forward to a healthy future with their JM either in remission or managed through a moderate maintenance drug regimen.
+Many, if not most, JM children can look forward to a healthy future with their JM either in remission or managed through a moderate maintenance drug regimen.

-Read some of our stories of hope here.
+Read our stories of hope.